smithclint/waypoint-media-site/GITHUB_PAGES_SETUP.md

-# Manual GitHub Pages Setup Instructions
+# Simple GitHub Pages Setup Instructions

-Since the automatic setup may need manual configuration, here are the step-by-step instructions:
+This uses the simple branch deployment method, just like your resume site.

 ## Step 1: Enable GitHub Pages

 1. Go to your repository: https://github.com/smithclint/waypoint-media-site
 2. Click on **Settings** (tab at the top)
 3. Scroll down to **Pages** in the left sidebar
-4. Under **Source**, select **GitHub Actions** (not Deploy from a branch)
+4. Under **Source**, select **Deploy from a branch**
-5. The workflow file we created (`.github/workflows/pages.yml`) will handle deployment
+5. Choose **main** branch and **/ (root)** folder
+6. Click **Save**

 ## Step 2: Verify Deployment

-1. Go to the **Actions** tab in your repository
-2. You should see "Deploy to GitHub Pages" workflows running
+1. The site will build automatically from the main branch
-3. Wait for the green checkmark indicating successful deployment
+2. GitHub will show a green checkmark and deployment URL
+3. No Actions workflow needed - it's automatic!

 ## Step 3: Access Your Site